acrolinx/sidebar-sdk-dotnet/README.md

 ## Requirements

-This SDK uses Microsoft WebView 2 based on Edge Chromoium to render the Sidebar.
+This SDK leverages Microsoft WebView2, built on Microsoft Edge Chromium, to render the Sidebar.
+Starting with Windows 11, Microsoft includes the Evergreen WebView2 Runtime by default.

-The Evergreen WebView2 Runtime will be included as part of the Windows 11 operating system.

-For prior operating systems - Please install WebView 2 evergreen runtime.
+For earlier versions of Windows, please install the WebView2 Evergreen Runtime manually.

-Download and install "Evergreen Standalone Installer" from [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
+You can download and install the Evergreen Standalone [Installer](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) from Microsoft's official site.

 ## Getting Started

-## Build Locally
+### Build Locally

 1. Make sure that you have installed Microsoft Visual Studio with C# support version 2022 or later.
 2. Since the Acrolinx Sidebar performs static code analysis to improve quality,